devwaseem/MailTMSwift/README.md

 <p align="center">MailTMSwift is a Lightweight Swift Wrapper for https://mail.tm API (A Temp Mail Service).</p>

-The api is documented [here](https://api.mail.tm/)

 ## Documentation

-Documentation is generated from Apple's DocC and is hosted on [here](https://mailtmswift.waseem.works)
+- Documentation is generated from Apple's DocC and is hosted on [here](https://mailtmswift.waseem.works)
+- The mail.tm api is documented [here](https://api.mail.tm/)

 ## Installation